SergeyKalutsky/vsc/README.md

 # videostream_censor
-Real time videostream censor.
-Project combines OBS script and mobilenet model for real time NSFW classifiction of the video stream.
-In case of inappropriate imagery detection script tells OBS to blur recording.
+Real-time video stream censor.
+The project combines OBS script and mobilenet model for real-time NSFW classification of the video stream captured from display source.
+In case of inappropriate imagery detection, the script tells OBS to blur recording.

 <a href="http://freegifmaker.me/images/2ewNE/">